ortiza5/modding-vivaldi/using-mods/installation.md

 ### After a Vivaldi update

 Every Vivaldi update causes all your JS mods to be removed.
-Follow the steps above beginning with finding the folder where Vivaldi is installed (if you are on Linux, you can usually skip the copying of modification files).
+Follow the steps above, beginning with finding the folder where Vivaldi is installed (if you are on Linux, you can usually skip the copying of modification files).

 ### Updating JavaScript modifications